 Clear’s point is that you don’t reach those types of goals by focussing really hard on the outcome, you reach them by building identity-based habits.

 GLORIFY GOD BY GETTING MORE DONE

 When I talk to people who have read Atomic Habits, this is one of the revolutionary points most of them cite as having learned from the book.
 (It’s a great book, by the way.)
 But as I was reading about identity-based habits, I couldn’t help but be reminded of Solomon’s words from Ecclesiastes 1:9, “there is nothing new under the sun.”
 And indeed, the idea that behavior flows from identity is precisely what God’s Word has always taught us.

 We live like who we think we are.

-Believers in Jesus Christ are not told that when you overcome sin consistently, then you can consider yourself dead to it.
+Believers in Jesus Christ are not told that when we overcome sin consistently, then we can consider yourself dead to it.
 No, we are called first to “consider yourselves to be dead to sin, but alive to God in Christ Jesus” (Romans 6:11).
 If we think of ourselves as no-good sinners who are powerless to overcome sin’s temptations, then we will give in to every lust.
 But if we believe what is true about us, that we are actually dead to sin and alive in God, we will find ourselves fighting temptation and winning in God’s power.
 We are then operating out of our identity.

 It is who you are that fuels what you do.
 And for believers the key is to recognize that who we are is in Christ.
 When we take hold of that truth by faith, amazing things begin to happen.